Sonir/Blog/Published 2026-06-13

 Can I rank speakers by ear from air recordings?

 No. A single mic strips imaging and soundstage from a speaker and leaves only a coarse tonal difference.
-Compare speakers and rooms with a measurement overlay (objective), and reserve blind ABX for upstream gear like amps and DACs recorded in the room.
+Compare speakers and rooms with a measurement overlay (objective), and use the tonal map when you want to line gear up by voicing.
+Upstream gear like amps and DACs is the same story: a difference that sinks into the noise and distortion floor of an air recording is better settled by measurement than by ear.

 Record and compare with Sonir

 Sonir is an app that completes air recording, acoustic measurement, and comparison on your phone.
-The same-condition recording and comparison in this article runs end to end inside it: fixed input gain and AGC off, automatic logging of conditions, level matching through to ABX.
-The subjective mode for listening (ABX) is free; the objective mode that stacks measurements is Pro.
+The same-condition recording and comparison in this article runs end to end inside it: fixed input gain and AGC off, automatic logging of conditions, and everything from the recording score to a measurement overlay.
+The recording score, the tonal comparison, and overlaying measurements against each other are all free.